Sathish-M-R/talk-llama-fast/README.md

 I uploaded modified cpp files, but they still have some hardcoded paths (TODO, c:\\DATA\\LLM\\xtts\\xtts_play_allowed.txt), so i guess they won't work if you don't modify them manually

-I uploaded win64 exe file in realeses.
-You can try, but it still have some hardcoded paths (TODO) Google search server is based on langchain google-serp, i will upload source code later.
+I uploaded win64 exe and bat files in realeses.
+You can try, but it still have some hardcoded paths (TODO)

+Google search server is based on langchain google-serp, i will upload source code later.

 xtts better coma handling:

 c:\Users\[username]\miniconda3\Lib\site-packages\stream2sentence\stream2sentence.py

 line 191, replace

+'''
 sentence_delimiters = '.?!;:,\n…)]}。'
 with
 sentence_delimiters = '.?!;:\n…)]}。'
 sentences with real coma sound nicer
+'''